 Participation: Over the years, I have worked with industry professionals, and I use these contacts to incorporate class visits and guest lectures.
 I use classroom discussion, open critiques, guest speakers and Improv exercises to get the students interacting, sharing and discussing the work.
 I encourage communication among the students and the sharing of ideas.
 Animation is a collaborative art form, and I think students should get used to sharing with their peers.

-Nothing feels better than when you explain a complex concept and see a light go off.
+Nothing feels better than when you explain a complex concept and see the light go off.
 It is a reward in of itself.
 That light is the only reason to become a teacher, in my mind.
 I am at a time in my life where I want to give back.
 I have a genuine interest in making solid artists who, one day, win awards for their films.
-My work and research are richer because of my teaching experience.
+My work and research are more vibrant because of my teaching experience and time with students.
 Connections with young artists keep me young and from going stale in my studio.
 It’s a great give and take.
-In summary, all of my pedagogical strategies are dedicated to teaching the principles of animation and filmmaking in dynamic, hands-on way that will remain with the student long after he or she leaves my classroom.
+In summary, all of my pedagogical strategies commit to teaching the principles of animation and filmmaking in dynamic, hands-on way that will remain with the student long after he or she leaves my classroom.